ranisalt/node-argon2/README.md

 of the compiled module.

 ### Before Installing
-> You can skip this section if the prebuilt binaries work for you.
+> You can skip this section if the prebuilt binaries works for you.

 You **MUST** have a **node-gyp** global install before proceeding with install, along with GCC >= 5 / Clang >= 3.3.
 On Windows, you must compile under Visual